willcmartin/gre-requirements/README.md

 # GRE Requirements

 Is the GRE required for that graduate program you want to apply to?
 Well, now you know!
 Or it wasn't on this list and you kindly added it for everyone else.
+Just submit a pull request!

 ## Fall 2022 Admission